 - Gingerol, the bioactive substance in fresh ginger, can help lower the risk of infections.

 - In fact, ginger extract may assist in inhibiting the growth of many different types of bacteria.
 It is may be effective against the oral bacteria linked to inflammatory diseases in the gums, such as gingivitis and periodontitis.

 - Fresh ginger may also be effective against the RSV virus, a common cause of respiratory infections.

 Organic Lemon Myrtle

 Lemon Myrtle is a uniquely refreshing and exquisitely aromatic “tisane” from the coastal rainforests of eastern Australia.
 The essential oils in the leaves are the world’s richest known natural source of citral (90-98%).
-Citral provides anti-microbial and possible immuno-stimulating benefits, particularly helpful in developing protection against common colds, influenza, bronchitis, and indigestion.
+Citral may provide anti-microbial and possible immuno-stimulating benefits, and may be particularly helpful in developing protection against common colds, influenza, bronchitis, and indigestion.
 Caffeine-free Lemon Myrtle has an intense refreshing lemon-lime aroma and taste that can be enjoyed day or night.

 The key ingredient in lemon myrtle is the high concentration of citral in its leaves.
 Citral comprises 90-98% of the essential oils in lemon myrtle, as opposed to less than 10% in lemons and limes.
 Some of the characteristics of citral include:

 - Citral is may be high in anti-oxidants.